Some thoughts about what makes a good magic system.

-Imagine what might happen next is part of the fun of fiction.
-If something happens that you didn't expect because you didn't decipher the clues, that's a good story.
+In fiction, if something happens that you didn't expect because you didn't decipher the clues, that's a good story.
 If something happens that you didn't expect because you didn't know it was possible, that's just lame, especially if the POV character *did* know it was possible.

 There's also quite a few instances of magic that don't involve incantations, spells or wands, such as potion making, divination (logically impossible), portable time travel devices (logically impossible), and probably others that I don't remember because it's been so many years.
-These things feel completely separate from the wand, spell, and incantation-based magic that wizards use directly, like Rowling had to include every trite form of magic in one story.
+These things feel completely separate from the wand, spell, and incantation-based magic that wizards use directly, like the writer had to include every trite form of magic in one story.

 We never even learn what the process of learning a spell involves, which is pretty important considering the story is about students at a magic academy.
 We also never learn what makes some wizards more "powerful" than others, or even what it *means* to be more "powerful" than another person in this magic system.
 How are we supposed to appreciate how cool the magic is if we don't even know how it works?